Muirfield/pocketmine-plugins/ImportMap/README.md

 Documentation
 -------------

-This is a proof-of-concept plugin to import PC world maps into PocketMine-MP by converting blocks according to a configurable translation table.
+This plugin imports PC world maps into PocketMine-MP by converting blocks according to a configurable translation table.

 This plugin supports Minecraft PC edition maps in McRegion and Anvil formats.

 The way a world is imported is not very optimized, and may take a while.

-Also, while the import is running, the server may be unavailable.
+Because the import does not run as an AsyncTask, while the import is running, the server may be unavailable.

 Use this plugin with a Pocketmine server that is not in use and after the import is done, copy the resulting files to the actual gaming